data61/PSL/MiLkMaId/README.md

       - there exists _no_ occurrence, `nth_occ`, of `List.nth`, such that
          - `arb_var` appears part of the second argument of `nth_occ`.
    - `proof(induct xs arbitrary: i j)` in line 361 of `thys/Stable_Matching/Basis.thy`.
+- [X] 43.
+Check if
+   - the proof state has a chained fact,
+   - the `induct` method takes at least one argument as induction variable, and
+   - no induction variable appears in one of the chained facts.
+      - similar to assertion31.

 ## List of Heuristics that are not relevant to the current implementation of _PSL_.
 - [ ] If one does induction on (a) sub-term(s) more complicated than (a) variable(s),